Spring's @MockBean is an anti-pattern

 I’m always trying to completely avoid anything that would cause multiple contexts to be created.

-We’ve made it a rule to have a single BaseTestCase, that contains all the test-related configs and overrides, and none of the tests defines their own.
+that contains all the test-related configs and overrides, and none of the tests defines their own.

-The only situation where I couldn’t avoid overriding configs in individual tests was when I was writing a library-like functionality with parametrized configuration classes, but that can be easily extracted into a separate Maven module, so it doesn’t have to affect your application.
+The only situation where I couldn’t avoid overriding configs in individual tests was when I was writing a library-like functionality with parametrized configuration classes,

 The Spring developers are trying to tackle this problem systematically, but until they do, @MockBean